Mysterious Rock Formation Discovered in Utah

 Now Treasures in America does not usually share things like this but the team gets asked all the time “What are you guys currently working on?’
 To say the least, we do have many secrets that we don’t share with the public but we are working on ideas on how to share without giving away too much information.
-This is a small insight of the story.
+This is a small insight into the story.

 - Was it made recently?